VideoARM: Agentic Reasoning over Hierarchical Memory for Long-Form Video Understanding: Introduction

+To transform local observations into persistent, query-aware context, VideoARM complements the toolsets with a \underline{\textbf{h}}ierarchical \underline{\textbf{m}}ulti\underline{\textbf{m}}odal \underline{\textbf{m}}emory (HM$^3$) that is dynamically constructed and evolves throughout execution.
 HM$^3$ organizes memory into three tiers that, respectively, store current perceptual intervals, record intermediate tool outcomes in temporal sequence, and log the controller’s reasoning traces and objectives, transitioning from perception to cognition.
 Building on HM$^3$ and the toolsets above, the \textit{controller} adaptively schedules and invokes tools based on multimodal evidence stored in HM$^3$, fully leveraging multimodal planning and reasoning to achieve dynamic, context-aware decision-making throughout the video understanding process.
 Ultimately, VideoARM performs an adaptive and continuous loop of \textit{observing, thinking, acting, and memorizing}, thereby enabling effective, comprehensive long-form video understanding.

 We conduct extensive experiments on prevalent long-form video understanding datasets, \textit{i.e.}, \textit{Video-MME}~\cite{fu2025video}, \textit{LongVideoBench}~\cite{wu2024longvideobench}, and \textit{EgoSchema}~\cite{mangalam2023egoschema}, across different temporal regimes to validate the effectiveness of our VideoARM.
 Notably, compared with the previous state-of-the-art method DVD~\cite{zhang2025deep}, our approach achieves better performance while significantly reducing token consumption for long-form videos.